 I mentioned above the five stages of grief that are often discussed.
 These stages are denial, anger, bargaining, depression, and acceptance.
 If you or a loved one are grieving – remember this – there is no set schedule for how long you “should” stay in each stage – or that you will necessarily hit every stage.
 Some people go straight to bargaining and skip denial and anger.
 Another person may be angry for years, having never denied.

 Something else that is very important to remember is that grief is not a linear journey.
 What I mean by that is that the process does not always go:

 For the majority of us, we will hit a stage and sit for a while, and maybe revert back to the stage before.
 Some may begin with bargaining, then denial, then depression.
-The authors of these stages have said that “They were never meant to help tuck messy emotions into neat packages,” but rather to describe phases that some people may go through.
+The authors of these stages have said that their work was intended to describe phases that some people may go through, but in no way to categorize or make neat emotions that are raw.
 Just as there is no typical patient, there is no typical loss, there is no typical pathway of grief.